pclus/KuramotoPopulationNetwork/README.md

 Two different set of codes are provided:

 1. Some `auto-07p` files and instructions to obtain the main bifurcations displayied in the paper for a two-population model (Fig. 2).
 These is all provided in the `auto` folder.
-See `diagram.md` in that folder.
+See the `TUTORIAL.md` in that folder.
 2. The Julia code to reproduce most of the simulations in the paper.
 These functions are provided in the `KuramotoPopulationNetwork.jl` module in the `src` directory.
 In the following we show how to use the functions in that module to simulate the system using some examples.